Allegheny-Computer-Science-103-S2018/cs103-S2018-slides/README.md

 git clone https://github.com/Allegheny-Computer-Science-103-S2018/cs103-S2018-slides.git
 ```

-Please note that the presentation uses local fonts so that it can be displayed
+Please note that the presentation uses remote fonts and thus will not correctly
-on a laptop that either may not have access to the Internet or may only have
+display on a laptop that either may not have access to the Internet or may only
-unreliable Internet access.
-Some browsers may disallow the loading of local
-fonts due to security concerns.
-However, it should be possible for you to view
+have unreliable Internet access.
+Also, it should be possible for you to view the
-the presentation correctly when using Chrome or Chromium on the Ubuntu operating
+presentation correctly when using Chrome or Chromium on the Ubuntu operating
 system &mdash; this is my primary development environment and the one that I
 used to present these slides.
 However, I anticipate that the presentation slides
 will display correctly on a wide variety of operating systems and browsers.